DHTMLX/gantt-docs/data/api/refs/gantt.md

 {{api
 - api/gantt_$click_other.md - redefines the default click behavior for buttons of the Gantt chart
-- api/gantt_ajax_other.md - dhtmlx ajax module, please see [dhtmlxAjax](http://docs.dhtmlx.com/ajax__index.html)
+- api/gantt_ajax_other.md - dhtmlx ajax module
 - api/gantt_config_other.md - defines configuration options for dates, scale, controls
 - api/gantt_date_other.md - a set of date formatting methods
-- api/gantt_env_other.md - a set of flags which describes current environment
+- api/gantt_env_other.md - a set of flags which describe current environment
 - api/gantt_json_other.md - specifies JSON serialization and parsing
 - api/gantt_keys_other.md - defines the hot keys for the Gantt chart
 - api/gantt_locale_other.md - a locale object (region-specific labels) of the Gantt chart